makina-maps/makina-maps/README.md

 ### Run the tiles server

 From root directory.
+Start the OpenMapTiles database and the web server.
 ```
-cd ..
+docker-compose -f openmaptiles/docker-compose.yml up -d postgres
 docker-compose up
 ```